craftworksgmbh/i-dont-care-about-angularjs/README.md

 The AngularJS Button in the Bar underneath the searchbar turns the filter on or off.
 The red bar at the top indicates if the filter is activated.

-Note: per default it works for `at` Top-Level-Domains
+Note: per default the extension operates on `at` Top-Level-Domains

 ## How to Install